vega/altair/README.md

 ## Installation

-Altair can be installed with the following commands:
+Assuming you have the Jupyter Notebook installed, Altair can be installed with the following commands:

 ```
 pip install altair
 jupyter nbextension install --sys-prefix --py vega
 ```

-Or using conda:
+Or using conda (conda builds may take a few hours to go live after a release):

 ```
-conda install altair
+conda install altair --channel conda-forge
 ```

 ## Examples and tutorial